btthao/gradients/README.md

 ### Features:

-Create, experiment and add gradients to database.
+- Create, experiment, add gradients to database
+- View and filter

 ### Built with: